ttarabbia/360test/pages/Knowledge Management.md

 	- Think back to hiring someone new - what do they need to know?
 		- Top 10 TheraOffice documentation or billing questions and guidelines
 		- Top 10 risky symptoms to be careful treating (neck, cardio, etc.)
-		- Top 10 most common tests
+		- Top 10 most common tests -
-		- Top 10 most
+		- Top 10 most common diagnoses and their protocols
+		- How to refer out to other specialists
+		- Managing scheduling and reschedules
 	- [[Homepage]]
 	-